bpftrace/bpftrace/docs/reference_guide.md

 ## 14. `watchpoint`: Memory watchpoints

 **WARNING**: this feature is experimental and may be subject to interface changes.
+Memory watchpoints are also architecture dependant

 Syntax: